lucabertoni/Translator/README.md

   - *Importa traduzione*: After you have translated source code lines, you can import translations using this function
     ![Export window](https://github.com/lucabertoni/Translator/blob/master/screenshot/import.PNG?raw=true)
   - *Traduci*: Now you are ready to translate your source code!!!
 Click on this button!!!
+  Be careful: When you translate your software, translation will override original. **Make a copy!**
   - *Leggi outputstrings*: This button will load in the grid all the rows extracted after scanning.
   - *Leggi esclusioni*: You can read in the grid all exclusions that you have applied to the scan.
 You can add an exclusion by left-double-clicking on selected row in the outputstrings-grid.
   - *Cancella outputstrings*: You have to clean Outputstrings table each scan.
 You can do it by clicking on *Cancella outputstrings*, writing *Luchino.2015* in the entryfield and pressing *Enter*.